skullface/protest.wtf/_resources/what-to-do-before-protest.md

 Remember our goals are not aligned with law enforcement.
 Remember that **anything** you say **can** and **will** be used against you and others.

 ### Consider your arrestability
+Consider the following:
-Consider your own private legal concerns, jeopardy of employment or professional license, and obligations to your family or work.
+* Your own private legal concerns
+* Jeopardy of employment or professional license
+* Obligations to your family or work

 Keep to those boundaries.

 ### Find a buddy and commit with them
 Don’t go alone!
 It’s always better to have a partner.
 Talk about your vulnerabilities, comfort level, and special skills.
 Determine and agree to your desired risk level and stick to it.